-Nowadays it’s easy to feel overwhelmed, and confused about what to eat, especially when you are dealing with a thyroid disorder.
-To help you make better food choices I have compiled my top 5 diet tips to safeguard your thyroid, and live better.
+Wondering what are the best foods to eat to heal hypothyroidism?
+To help you make better food choices I have compiled my top 5 diet tips to safeguard your thyroid health.

 Before we delve into my diet tips let’s take a look at what should be on your plate.

-There’s clear cut evidence a nutritious, plant-based diet can make a big difference to your overall health, and vitality.
-A nutritious plant-based diet is based on vegetables, fruits, minimally processed gluten free grains, and legumes.
+There’s clear cut evidence a healthy, and nutritious diet can help heal your thyroid.
+The best hypothyroidism diet is based on eating a wide variety of fruits and vegetables, along with minimally processed gluten free grains, and legumes.
 You may also wish to add small amounts of wild fish, and grass fed meat to your weekly diet.

-A nutritious plant-based diet does not include the highly processed sugars, and refined oils that have become so prevalent in our food supply.
+A hypothyroidism diet does not include highly processed sugars, and refined oils that have become so prevalent in our food supply.
 To add, I think milk, and dairy products should be excluded, or kept to a minimum.

 This approach may seem extreme, but I think we can no longer ignore the evidence.
 The standard Australian diet (SAD) is just that…SAD!
 It’s leading us down the path of obesity, and chronic illness.
-In contrast, there’s consistent evidence that a plant-based diet supports so many aspects of health.
+In contrast, there’s consistent evidence that a healthy, gluten free diet supports so many aspects of health.

 My Top 5 Diet Tips To Safeguard Your Thyroid

-#1 Skip the Strict Diets That Slow Thyroid Hormone Activity
+#1 Skip Strict Diets That Slow Thyroid Activity

 First and foremost, avoid extreme diets that recommend ridiculously low calorie intake.
-This is especially important if you have an underactive thyroid.
+This is especially important when you have hypothyroidism.

-At any time you cut calories to lose weight you switch off activity of the iodide peroxidase enzyme.
-This is the enzyme that’s hardwired to conserve fuel when food is in short supply.
-When you cut calories the iodide peroxidase enzyme slows conversion of T4 to T3.
+Any time you cut calories to lose weight you switch off activity of the iodide peroxidase enzymes.
+These enzymes are hardwired to conserve fuel when food is in short supply.
+Therefore, when you cut calories there is reduced conversion of T4 to T3.

-A drop in available T3 triggers an automatic drop in your metabolic rate which can lead to weight gain.
-This makes strict calorie controlled diets counterproductive when you have a low thyroid disorder.
+Low T3 slows your metabolic rate which can lead to weight gain.
+As you can imagine, strict calorie controlled diets are counterproductive, even detrimental when you have a low thyroid.

-#2 Avoid Processed Foods That Can Destroy Your Thyroid Health
+#2 Avoid Processed Foods That Harm Thyroid Health

 What are the most harmful foods to your thyroid?

-The list includes artificial sweeteners (aspartame and sucralose), refined sugar, high fructose corn syrup (HFCS), hidden soy and corn (maize) ingredients, conventional fruit and vegetables that have been heavily sprayed with pesticides, and vegetable oils.
+As a Naturopath I believe the most thyroid-damaging foods are artificial sweeteners (aspartame and sucralose), refined sugar, high fructose corn syrup (HFCS), foods made with soy and corn (maize), toxic vegetable oils (soy and canola oil), and conventional fruit and vegetables that have been heavily sprayed with pesticides.

 Why are vegetable oils so harmful?